johnmomberg/Interactive_Stellar_Evolution_Visualizer/README.md

 - Select the checkbox next to your folder (don’t click the folder name — that opens it instead of selecting it).

 ---

+2. Choose type of star This program emphasizes the use of understanding by making comparisons.
+There are two types of comparisons that can be made, and which comparison mode you are considering affects which button in this selector you choose.
+   1. For a given star, compare its properties at different points in its life (for instance, from main sequence to red giant).
+This corresponds to the button label "Select mass first".
+The idea is that you select the mass first, then the program tells you what evolutionary stages that THAT particular mass goes through, and then you select the evolutionary stage second.
+First, select the mass range from the dropdown.
+Depending on your selection, the program will tell you which stages that mass range goes through.
+Second, make a selection on the tabs selector that appears to choose an evolutionary stage.
+   2. For a given point in time, compare how stars of different masses experience it (for instance, compare the properties during the main sequence of a low mass star vs a high mass star).
+This corresponds to the button labeled "Select stage first".
+The idea is that first, you pick the evolutionary stage (for example, main sequence), and the program tells you what ranges of masses do different things during that stage (for instance maybe 1.5 solar masses is hte cutoff between different behavior in the main sequence) so you pick your stage first and then pick the mass range.
+First, select the evolutionary stage using the dropdown.
+Depending on your selection, the program will display which ranges of masses do different things during this evolutionary stage.
+Second, make your selection on the tabs selector that appears in order to choose a mass range.
+   3. Free exploration: Modes 1 and 2 were the main ways this program is meant to be used: I have associated each stage of stellar evolution/type of star with a MESA file and assigned a specific point in time that I think represents that stage best.
+However, if you want to see how the star behaves at points in between the time steps I've higlighted, or you just want to explore the data more freely, you can use the Free Exploration mode.
+This allows you to directly select the MESA file to load and then select the exact point in time you would like to view; in this mode, points in time are just as they come from the MESA folder, and I haven't imposed my own definitions of when the "main sequence" or "red giant" branch occurs.
+To select a folder to analyze, click the folder icon to the left of the name (a checkmark should appear in the box).
+Do not click the name of the folder; this causes you to go INTO the folder but you aren't actually selecting it for analysis.
+Next, once you've selected a MESA folder to analyze, you can pick a particular point in time within this MESA file using the dropdown selector.
+Model numbers, or "modelnums", are a way that MESA labels different points in time (since it might create more models in a short period of time if a lot of change happens so its not linear with time).
+The age of the star at each point is also included next to where I label the modelnum.

+This mode also allows you to upload your OWN mesa data folder for analysis.
+You can upload your own folder and use all of my interactive features and plots and use this tool to visualize and browse data of your own.
+To do that, click the Upload button and select a .zip compressed version of your MESA data folder.
+A MESA data folder should contain: "trimmed_history.data" or "history.data", and a series of files that looks like "profile1.data", "profile2.data", etc. If you take a MESA data folder and right click and compress to .zip, then you can upload it to my program to be plotted.
+After uploading, your folder may not appear in the file browser.
+If so, you must refresh the file browser.
+In order to do this, you must enter a folder and then go back to the parent folder.
+To accomplish this, I added a fake folder called "Click HERE to refresh file browser".
+You can click the name of that folder to enter it.
+Inside, you will see a fake folder called "Click Back Arrow to refresh file browser".
+The title of this folder instructs you to click the back arrow, returning you to the parent folder.
+This manuever is my hacked way of forcing you to refresh the file browser, and you should now see the folder that you uploaded listed.
+You can click on the box next toyour folder to select it just as you can select any other MESA data folder.

+#### Choose star

+##### Select mass first

+##### Select stage first

+# More notes and rougher drafts

 ## Flowchart (evolutionary overview)